 Today, employers have the technological means, and occasionally the inclination, to find out what workers are doing on their own time.
-However, their right to monitor what you do off the job -- and make decisions based on that conduct -- is limited.
-This article explains the ins and outs of off-duty conduct and employees' rights under the law, and specific rules for certain types of private, off-duty activities.
+However, their right to monitor what you do off the job—and make decisions based on that conduct—is limited.
+This article explains employees' privacy rights when it comes to their conduct away from work, as well as specific rules for certain types of private, off-duty activities.
 (For information on your privacy rights while you're on the clock, check out Nolo's Right to Privacy at Work FAQ.)

 In the private sector, a number of laws prohibit employers from intruding into their employees' lives outside of work.
 Some state constitutions specifically include a right to privacy, which prevents private employers from looking into their employees' off-duty activity.
-Some states, including California, have laws prohibiting employers from taking any job-related action against a worker based on that worker's lawful conduct off the job.
+Some states, including California, have laws prohibiting employers from taking any job-related action based on a worker's lawful conduct off the job.

 Even in those states that don't provide private workers with a constitutional or statutory right to privacy, it is generally illegal for an employer to intrude unreasonably into the "seclusion" of an employee.
 This means that physical areas in which you have a reasonable expectation of privacy are off-limits to employers, unless there is a very good reason to intrude.
 And an employer is never allowed to physically enter your home without consent (even when searching for allegedly stolen property belonging to the employer).

 The same balancing approach often applies to private information.
-Generally speaking, an employer may not inquire or otherwise obtain facts about employees' private lives.
+Generally speaking, an employer may not inquire or otherwise obtain facts about highly personal aspects of an employee's private life.
 For example, an employer may not ask an employee about her sex life with her husband.

 Because drug testing has the potential to reveal an employee's use of drugs outside of work hours, it has been the subject of much privacy litigation.
-In general, drug testing is permitted in the job application context, where employees are performing safety or security-sensitive work, or when an employee has given an employer some reason to believe that he or she is impaired by drugs at work.
-(See Nolo's article Drug Tests for Job Applicants for more information about your legal rights if you're asked to take a drug test.)
+In general, drug testing is permitted during the job application process, when current employees are performing safety- or security-sensitive work, or when an employee has given an employer some reason to believe that he or she is impaired by drugs at work.
+(For more information, see our articles on drug testing job applicants and drug testing current employees.)

-More than a dozen states allow residents to use marijuana for medical purposes.
-These "medical marijuana" or "compassionate use" laws typically require the user to have a written doctor's authorization to use marijuana, often for particular diseases or disabilities.
+Nearly half of the states have legalized marijuana for medical purposes, at least for serious medical conditions.
+These "medical marijuana" or "compassionate use" laws typically require the user to obtain a doctor's authorization and register with the state for a medical marijuana card.
 If a patient meets the criteria, he or she cannot be prosecuted under state law for crimes relating to the use, possession, or cultivation of a certain amount of marijuana.
 Federal drug laws still apply, however.

 Many states make it illegal for employers to discriminate on the basis of marital status.
 Therefore, employers may not keep track of whether their employees are single, married, or divorced, except as may be necessary for providing certain benefits such as health insurance.
 However, tricky issues can arise when, for example, one spouse applies for a position in which he or she would supervise the other, or an applicant's spouse works for the hiring company's major competitor.
 To find out whether your state prohibits marital status discrimination, and how its law might apply to situations like these, contact your state fair employment practices agency.